osm-extender/osm/README.md

 api = api.clone_with_different_user(user_credentials)
 ```

-Once you have done this you should store the userid and secret somewhere, you can then create an {Osm::Api} object to start acting as the user.
+Once you have done this you should store the userid and secret somewhere, you can then create an {OSM::Api} object to start acting as the user.